 and care.
 Consider subheads, crossheads, sidebars, images, captions,

 bullets, eyebrows, bold leads, a summary, more paragraph breaks, sentence variety, sections, whatever it takes.
+Like the copy itself,

 Make it easy for the reader to scan.
 Lead with your key message and somehow shine a spotlight on it.